marcushultman/stream-shell/README.md

 ### Automatic

-For finite streams, the traditional behavior of immediately printing to stdout can be useful and may be enabled using a trailing `:`.
-Note that a single value stream looks like a single value printout
+For finite streams, the traditional behavior of printing to stdout line-by-line can be useful and may be enabled using a trailing `:`.

 ```
-> "foo" | { s -> s == "bar" } :
+> "foo" "bar" | { s -> s == "bar" } :
 false
+true
 ```

 #### Slicing printout

-While large streams are preferably sliced using the `head` ,`tail` and `slice` commands, you can also use a slicing printout.
-This is useful when the upstream is emitting values with delays.
-It'll only print out the given slice of stream values, replacing it in-place in the terminal after every new value has been emitted.
-The follwing example shows a single line with the current time, updated in realtime.
+You can specify a window size in order to have succeeding values replace already printed values in-place in the terminal.
+This is especially useful when the upstream is emitting values with a delay.
+The following example shows a single line with the current time updated in realtime.

 ```
-> now :[-1]
+> now : 1
 2025-03-13T22:01:59+0000
 ```